Planning Workshop on Impact-Based Forecasting (IBF) and Climate Services

 Session Chair: Dr. Sanjay Srivastava, UNESCAP | |||

-Links to other regional fora and platforms | 13.30-14.00 | Mr. Jochen Luther, Technical Coordinator (Services), WMO | - Role of SAHF in supporting WMO strategy - Summary of role and future direction of WMO platforms (SWFP South Asia and SASCOF) |
+SAHF and Other Regional Platforms | 13:30-14.00 | Mr. Jochen Luther, Technical Coordinator (Services), WMO | - Role of SAHF in supporting WMO strategy - Summary of role and future direction of WMO platforms (SWFP South Asia and SASCOF) |

-Introduction to IBF toolkit approach through interactive exercises | 14:00-14:45 | Ms. Helen Caughey, UKMO | - Understanding Forecast uncertainty exercise - “Downscaling” for warnings exercise (highlighting value of co-production using Nepal example) |
+Introduction to IBF Toolkit Approach through Interactive Exercises | 14:00-14:45 | Ms. Helen Caughey, UKMO | - Understanding Forecast uncertainty exercise - “Downscaling” for warnings exercise (highlighting value of co-production using Nepal example) |

 Coffee | 14:45 -15:00 | ||

-Role of human in decision making/valueadded services | 15:00-16:00 | Ms. Helen Roberts, Social Meteorologist, UKMO | Understanding ‘human value-added’ aspects to forecasting and early warning |
+Role of human in decision making / value-added services | 15:00-15:30 | Ms. Helen Roberts, Social Meteorologist, UKMO | Understanding ‘human value-added’ aspects to forecasting and early warning |

-Introduction to IBF toolkit approach through interactive exercises (Part 2) | 16:00-16:50 | Ms. Helen Caughey, UKMO | “Downscaling” for warnings exercise (highlighting value of co-production using Nepal example) |
+Introduction to IBF Toolkit Approach through Interactive Exercises (Part 2) | 15:30-16:45 | Ms. Tony Wisson, UKMO | “Downscaling” for warnings exercise (highlighting value of co-production using Nepal example) |

-16:50-17:00 | Met Office | Day 2 summary and wrap up |
+Summary and Wrap-Up | 16:45-17:00 | Met Office | Day 2 summary and wrap up |

 DAY 3: Thursday 23rd January | |||